 Recruiting Volunteers

-Compared to other national charities, having 18,000 volunteers is an extraordinary achievement, but within RDA we all know it’s not enough.
+Compared to other national charities, over 13, 000 volunteers is an extraordinary achievement, but within RDA we all know it’s not enough.

 Among Groups finding and recruiting volunteers is a constant challenge.